davidvonthenen/proposals/2018_SCALE16/MicroserviceHell.md

 **Please provide a title for your proposal?:**
-Application Monitoring and Tracing in Microservice Hell
+Kubernetes' Application Monitoring and Tracing in Microservice Hell

 **Audience:**
 Intermediate